Using School Climate Data

 Sharing your data is important!
 These PowerPoint templates are examples of how to share your school’s climate survey data with families and staff.
 We encourage you to use these slides and add in your own data when sharing your results with families and staff.

-Updated 2021 data sharing tools coming soon!
+Updated 2022 data sharing tools coming soon!
+Previous versions available for reference as helpful.

 - 2019-2020 School Climate Data – Sharing Data with Families – Template